 These objectives enable us to perform against our Public Sector Equality Duty, under section 149 of the Equality Act 2010.
-We recognise we still have a lot of work to do to ensure London's streets and public a truly inclusive place to work.
+We recognise we still have a lot of work to do to ensure London's streets and public transport are equitable and accessible for all.
+We also know we need to do more to ensure our organisation is a truly inclusive place to work.

-Our objectives will help us improve London's transport network for all and drive forward our vision for a more inclusive, diverse, equal organisation for our colleagues. and efficiencies to cover our operating costs.
+Our objectives will help us improve London's transport network for all and drive forward our vision for a more inclusive, diverse, equal organisation for our colleagues.
+The devastating impact of the pandemic on our finances has meant we have to identify savings and efficiencies to cover our operating costs.
 Over the past year, our trade union colleagues have worked with us to help find solutions to these challenges.